GNL Adjunctive Therapies Guide, Part 2 of 4

 ADJUST-T1D (Shah 2025, NEJM Evidence)

-72 adults with T1D, BMI at least 30, already using AID for at least 3 months, HbA1c above 7 per cent.
-Weekly semaglutide titrated 0.25 to 0.5 to 1 mg versus placebo, 26 weeks, 4 US sites, FDA IND, DSMB oversight.
+72 adults with T1D, BMI at least 30, on AID for at least 3 months, HbA1c above 7 per cent.
+Weekly semaglutide titrated 0.25 to 0.5 to 1 mg versus placebo, 26 weeks, 4 US sites.
 Primary composite outcome (TIR above 70 per cent AND time below range under 4 per cent AND weight loss at least 5 per cent): 36 per cent semaglutide versus 0 per cent placebo (P below 0.001).
-HbA1c fell by 0.3 percentage points (95 per cent CI -0.6 to -0.05); TIR rose by 8.8 pp (3.9 to 13.7); TITR (3.9 to 7.8 mmol/L, 70 to 140 mg/dL) rose by 6.9 pp; time below range unchanged.
-Weight fell by 8.8 kg (95 per cent CI -10.6 to -7.0); BMI by 3.1 units; total daily insulin by 22.3 units per day (95 per cent CI -28.8 to -15.7).
-75 per cent achieved at least 5 per cent weight loss; 47 per cent at least 10 per cent.
-Two severe hypoglycaemia episodes in each arm; no DKA; 1 high-ketone event attributed to an infusion-set failure.
+HbA1c -0.3 percentage points; TIR +8.8 pp; weight -8.8 kg; total daily insulin -22.3 units per day.
+Two severe hypoglycaemia episodes in each arm; no DKA; one high-ketone event attributed to an infusion-set failure.
 5.5 per cent discontinued for persistent gastrointestinal events.
-Keystone adult RCT of semaglutide plus AID.
+The keystone adult RCT of semaglutide plus AID.
 PMID 40550013.
 Grade A.

 Tirzepatide observational (Akturk and Shah 2025, JDST)